openstack-archive/tricircle/doc/source/networking-guide-multiple-ns-with-ew-enabled.rst

 The logical topology to be composed in Tricircle is as follows.
-R3(1), R3(2) and bridge-net will be one logical router R3, and R3 is only for cross OpenStack east-west traffic.
+R3(1), R3(2) and bridge-net will be one logical router R3, and R3 is only for cross Neutron east-west traffic.
 North-south traffic of net1, net2 will go through R1, north-south traffic of net3, net4 will go through R2.

 .. code-block:: console